Jeznar/GitRepo/Spells/2nd_Level/README.md

 This implementation manages an effect marker, handles the per round save, and supplies a VFX.
 It does not automate the damage reduction portion.
 That will take quite a bit more effort and seems an unwise time investment at this point since the spell is rarely used.

+UPDATE 5/13/22: VFX is now color selected based on the icon color,  recognizing the following strings in the icon name: blue, yellow (blueyellow), green, teal (purpleteal), magenta (purpleteal)

 ![Ray_of_Enfeeblement/Ray_of_Enfeeblement.gif](Ray_of_Enfeeblement/Ray_of_Enfeeblement.gif)

 [*Back to 2nd Level Spell List*](#2nd-level-spells)